 Since 2001 when grsecurity was first released, we have worked very hard to build a reputation for pushing the envelope in security defenses.
 Our trademarks are a reflection of a desire to protect that legacy and signify to others what is approved, supported, and audited by the original authors.
-While grsecurity itself is released under version 2 of the GNU GPL, this does not confer any rights to the use of the grsecurity trademark.
+While grsecurity and RAP are released under version 2 of the GNU GPL, this does not confer any rights to the use of their associated trademarks.

-Only Authorized Users are allowed to use the trademark "grsecurity" to accurately describe Compliant products or services.
-Authorized Users are those who agree to limit their usage of the trademark "grsecurity" so that such use is within the guidelines of grsecurity's Trademark Use Policy.
+Only Authorized Users are allowed to use the trademarks "grsecurity" and "RAP" to accurately describe Compliant products or services.
+Authorized Users are those who agree to limit their usage of the trademark "grsecurity" and "RAP" so that such use is within the guidelines of Open Source Security Inc's Trademark Use Policy.
 This policy may change as necessary.
 Authorized Users must agree to the most current policy to maintain their authorization.
 Compliant products or services are those evaluated by Open Source Security Inc. and approved to use the trademark as detailed below.
-Such approvals are routinely given provided the version of grsecurity used is reasonably current and there are not other issues with the product which degrade the security provided by grsecurity.
+Such approvals are routinely given provided the version of grsecurity or RAP used is reasonably current and there are not other issues with the product which degrade the security provided by grsecurity or RAP.

 Unless used as the first word of a sentence, "grsecurity" should be entirely lowercased.
 "GRsecurity", "GRSecurity", or "GrSecurity" are not and have never been approved uses of the name.